Documentation

 Claude Desktop

-1. Open Claude Desktop, then go to Claude menu → Settings...Developer tab.
+1. Open Claude Desktop, then go to the Claude menu → Settings...Developer tab.

 2. Click Edit Config to open claude_desktop_config.json.